The City of Littleton is engaged in several initiatives to prevent homelessness and serve community members who experience it.

 - The Littleton Police Department and All-Health Network have established a police Co-Responder Program to reduce crime rates and provide citizens with necessary mental health and social services.

 - Bemis Public Library maintains a comprehensive list of area resources to assist those experiencing homelessness.

-The Tri-Cities Homelessness Policy Group approved an Intergovernmental Agreement in mid 2019 with the University of Denver’s Center for Housing and Homelessness Research (CHHR).
-The project includes interviewing adults experiencing homelessness and assessing family homelessness.
-A final report is expected in 2020 with the goal of better understanding the current situation and needs.
-CHHR is currently collecting data for the report.
-The CHHR team is actively recruiting for volunteers.
+The Tri-Cities Group approved an Intergovernmental Agreement in mid-2019 with the University of Denver’s Center for Housing and Homelessness Research (CHHR).
+The project included interviewing adults experiencing homelessness and assessing family homelessness.
+A final report was presented to the three city councils in January 2021 and are available below, with the goal of better understanding the current situation and needs.

 - January 28, 2021 Tri-Cities Joint Council Meeting on Homelessness

 - DU Study – Chronic Homelessness Assessment Results Report [PDF]

 - DU Study – Tri-Cities Family Homelessness Assessment [PDF]